 It’s exciting to set a big goal and see it get chipped away at.

-It’s exciting to see the difference short term sacrifices are making.
+Seeing the difference short term sacrifices are making will be exciting.

 Not only is it exciting (and scary) I think my husband and I will see plenty of other benefits over the next months besides the obvious perk of our mortgage disappearing.